High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Introduction

 While finishing this paper, we were made aware of concurrent work by \citet{solea2021nonparametric} that also uses a neighborhood selection approach to estimate a graphical model from functional data.
 There are several differences between our approaches.
 First, when estimating the neighborhood of a particular node, \citet{solea2021nonparametric} project each observed function to its own eigenfunction basis.
-We consider several alternative choices for the functional basis expansion and suggest a different approach---when estimating the neighborhood of a node $j$, we project all observed functions onto the same basis---typically the eigenbasis of the $j$-th node.
+We consider several alternative choices for the functional basis expansion and suggest a different approach: when estimating the neighborhood of a node $j$, we project all observed functions onto the same basis---typically the eigenbasis of the $j$-th node.
 However, we may use different bases when estimating different neighborhoods.
-Second, \citet{solea2021nonparametric} assume a slightly more general setting where the FPCA scores arise from an additive regression model, whereas the scores arise from a linear model in our work.
-However, their theoretical guarantees require a functional irrepresentablity condition (Assumption 4.8 therein)---which we do not require.
+Second, \citet{solea2021nonparametric} assume a slightly more general setting where the FPCA scores arise from a non-parametric additive regression model, whereas the scores arise from a linear model in our work.
+However, it is unclear what the class of joint distributions is with conditional means that satisfy the non-linear additive structure.
+The Gaussian setting considered by our work seems like the only commonly used distribution to have a conditional mean that satisfies the additive structure.
+Finally, to show the consistency of graph recovery, \citet{solea2021nonparametric} require that the truncation dimension grows with $n$; while our result shows non-asymptotic error bounds for any fixed truncation dimension and chooses the truncation dimension to satisfy a criterion that is independent of the sample size. {\newText Our theoretical analysis also relies on weaker assumptions and has better convergence rates.
+See Section~\ref{sec:fix-fun-basis} for a detailed comparison between our theoretical results and the ones of~\citet{solea2021nonparametric}. }